-Join Chicks and the Silverton Avalanche School on Red Mountain Pass for our 3 day intro to backcountry skiing and riding hut clinic.
-We will spend two nights at the easily accessible Mountain Belle Hut.
-Under the guidance of an IFMGA/AMGA guide, PSIA and Avalanche Instructor you’ll learn the ups and downs of backcountry skiing in a setting that is perfect for anyone that can ski blue runs on-piste.
-You’ll gain a solid foundation of basic winter travel skills, safety and avalanche rescue fundamentals as well as tips and coaching to ski well in a variety of backcountry conditions.
+Join Chicks and the Silverton Avalanche School on Red Mountain Pass for 3 days of backcountry skiing or riding and 2 nights at the easily accessible St Paul Lodge.
+Under the guidance of our IFMGA/AMGA guide, PSIA and Avalanche Instructor you’ll learn the ups and downs of backcountry skiing in a setting that is perfect for anyone that can ski blue runs on-piste.
+You’ll gain a solid foundation of basic winter travel skills, safety, and avalanche rescue fundamentals as well as tips and coaching to ski well in a variety of backcountry conditions.

 This clinic is ideal for women who love to ski, are curious about venturing into the backcountry and want to get a feel for it in a supportive, fun environment.
-The Mountain Belle is a comfortable backcountry ski hut with great lighting and views, a wood burning stove, BBQ grill on the deck and all the essentials to kick back after a day out in the mountains.
-Your guides will prepare breakfasts and dinners giving you ample time to chill and enjoy each other’s company.
-Access to the hut is a moderate mile of skinning up a snow covered jeep road with breathtaking views.
+The St Paul Lodge is a comfortable backcountry ski hut located on the lower slopes of MacMillan Peak, complete with a wood burning stove, BBQ grill on the deck and all the essentials to kick back after a day out in the mountains.
+The Hut Chef will prepare breakfasts and dinners giving you ample time to chill and enjoy each other’s company.
+Access to the hut is a moderate half-mile of skinning up a snow-covered jeep road with breathtaking views.
 We use a snowmobile to tote in and out all the food, supplies and overnight equipment so your packs won’t be a burden.

 This course will equip you with the skills and knowledge to be more self-reliant in the backcountry and be a good companion on basic backcountry tours.
 Our goal is to help you become more confident so you can enjoy a day out in the backcountry and have the tools to recognize and avoid hazardous terrain.
 For those that take the time to go through these first steps and first tracks, the magic of the backcountry is accessible for a lifetime.

-- 2 nights lodging at the Victorian Inn
+- 2 nights lodging at the St Paul Lodge

 - Personal ski equipment (AT skis, AT ski boots skins, and splitboards available for rent at a reasonable cost)